-In general, the pros and cons of using a blockchain-based traceability system for red meat are the same as for food products in general.
-While supply chains for red meat are quite diverse, they do tend to have some characteristics in common, mainly related to the type of commodity we are dealing.
-Examples of such characteristics, and what influence they might have on the choice of traceability system is indicated in Table 8.
+In general, the pros and cons of using a blockchain-based traceability system for seafood are the same as for food products in general.
+But we saw that seafood supply chains can be very diverse and that some models are easier to change than others.
+We will link the relevance of blockchain-based implementation to the different attributes listed above in the Table 8.